ALL ABOUT SOLAR

-Without access to 240 volt power to plug into, so if you love National Park and free camping (like us) you can stand with your van parked for between 1 and 3 days without using solar power or starting your van.
+If you love National Park and free camping (like us) you can stand with your van parked for between 1 and 3 days without using solar power or starting your van (and with no access to 240 volt power).
 The factors that will decide how long you can stand are as follows:

-– The outside temperature: the hotter is the, the harder the fridge has to work and the shorter you will be able to run your van without a connection to power or solar.
+– The outside temperature: the hotter it is, the harder the fridge has to work and the shorter the time frame you will be able to run your fridge and lights without a connection to power or solar.

 – How full your fridge is, how it is stacked and how often you open it: if your fridge is full it will stay cooler longer.